 The grading scripts had to capture all the raw scores for each item answered by the candidate.
-These raw scores must then be adjusted to account for different weighting for different items based on complexity, etc. The culmination of this is the final grade, and the publishing of a Pass/Fail.
+These raw scores must then be adjusted to account for different weighting for items based on complexity, etc. The culmination of this is the final grade and the publishing of a Pass/Fail.

 The development team wrapped up its work by December 2016.
-The months of January and February 2017 were focused on alpha testing the exam, followed by beta testing in March and April.
+January and February 2017 were focused on alpha testing the exam, followed by beta testing in March and April.